giros-dit/yang-to-ngsi-ld/testbeds/netconf/ngsi-ld-models/docs/IfIndex.md

 # IfIndex

 The ifIndex value for the ifEntry represented by this interface.
-YANG module: ietf-interfaces.yang
+Reference: RFC 2863: The Interfaces Group MIB - ifIndex  YANG module: ietf-interfaces.yang

 ## Properties